ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 {% docs rpt_ping_counter_statistics %}

-**Description:**  First and Last Versions for Ping Metrics with Active Subscriptions by Edition and Prerelease
+**Description:**  First and Last Versions for Ping Metrics by Edition and Prerelease
-- This table provides First and Last Application Versions along with Installation Counts for Active Subscriptions by Metric, Ping Edition and Prerelease.
+- This table provides First and Last Application Versions along with Installation Counts by Metric, Ping Edition and Prerelease.

 **Data Grain:**
 - metrics_path